MrYsLab/python_banyan/docs/example6.md

     25
     26	# python 2/3 compatibility
     27	try:
-    28	    from tkinter import *
+    28	    from Tkinter import *
-    29	    from tkinter import font
+    29	    from Tkinter import font
-    30	    from tkinter import ttk
+    30	    from Tkinter import ttk
     31	except ImportError:
     32	    from Tkinter import *
     33	    import tkFont as font